MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

-This condition is fulfilled when the `Object` is within the specified `Range` of a `Reference object`.
+The Object Nearby condition is fulfilled when the `Object` is within the specified `Range` of a `Reference object`.

 ### Configuration